pankaj-pp/dd-sdk-reactnative/CONTRIBUTING.md

 ## Releasing

-To bump SDK version, run the following command:
+To bump your SDK version, run the following command:

 ```sh
 yarn run lerna version <version> --ignore-changes --skip-git
 ```

-This will bump versions in the `lerna.json` and related `package.json` files, they need to be committed after that.
+This bumps the versions in the `lerna.json` and related `package.json` files, and then they need to be committed.

-Normally [lerna version](https://github.com/lerna/lerna/tree/main/commands/version#readme) can bump version only for modules which were changed, generate changelog and push changes, but we are not using these capabilities yet.

-To publish packages, run the following command:
+To publish the packages, run the following command:

 ```sh
 yarn run lerna publish from-package
 ```

-This will do the publishing and also put `gitHead` to the corresponding `package.json` files.
+This publishes the packages and also adds updated `gitHead` to the corresponding `package.json` files.

 ### How to test before shipping?

 #### For iOS, run `make test-for-release`.
 If it doesn't work, read below

-1. `cd path/to/dd-sdk-reactnative && yarn workspace @datadog/react-native-sdk pack`
+1. `cd path/to/dd-sdk-reactnative && yarn workspace @datadog/react-native pack`
     * this creates a tarball from your local & unpublished package
 2. `cd {some other folder} && react-native init SomeAppName --version 0.63.4 && cd SomeAppName`
 3. `npm install --save path/to/dd-sdk-reactnative/packages/core/{tarball that npm pack created}`